 The current RIDOT Design Manual, which dates to 2008, needs updating to reflect new design concepts for bicycling, walking, and micromobility.
-Many state departments of transportation have revised their design manuals to incorporate context sensitive solutions that better accommodate people who walk, ride bicycles, and use other micromobility options.
-The Massachusetts Department of Transportation published its Project Development and Design Guide in 2006 and a Separated Bike Lane Planning & Design Guide in 2015.10 Tennessee DOT's (TDOT's) 2019 updates11 to its design guide includes a section on multimodal design, which states:
+Many state departments of transportation have revised their design manuals to incorporate context sensitive solutions that better accommodate people who walk, ride

 It is TDOT's policy to create and implement access and mobility for users of all ages and abilities through the planning, design, construction, maintenance and operation of new construction, reconstruction and retrofit transportation facilities that are federally or state funded.

 Users include, but are not limited to, motorists, bicyclists, pedestrians, transit-riders, and freight carriers.
 The intent of TDOT's policy is to promote the inclusion of multimodal accommodations in all transportation planning and project development activities at the local, regional and statewide levels, and to develop a comprehensive, integrated, and connected multimodal transportation network.
 These guidelines have been developed to assist TDOT, local agencies, consultants and others in providing multimodal facility design that fulfills the intent of this policy.
 TDOT's Multimodal Project Scoping Manual is an additional multimodal design resource.